lf-edge/ekuiper/docs/en_US/operation/restapi/plugins.md

 ## drop a plugin

 The API is used for drop the plugin.
-The eKuiper server needs to be restarted to take effect.
+Notice that, for native plugins, the eKuiper server needs to be restarted to take effect.
+The current rules will continue to run with the deleted native plugins successfully.
+For portable plugin, the deletion will take effect immediately.
+The current rules which are using that plugin may encounter errors but won't stop and can continue running if an updated plugin with the same name is created later.
+If this is not expected, manually stop or delete those rules before deleting a plugin.

 ```shell
 DELETE http://localhost:9081/plugins/sources/{name}